jgonera/openopj/docs/opj_format.markdown

 ### Parameters section

-This section contains an arbitrary number of parameter elements.
+This section does not contain blocks.
+Instead it contains an arbitrary number of parameter elements.
 Each element consists of:

     0x0000, n characters
         Parameter name.